TylerCorkill/weak-interpreter/README.md

 ========

 ## Description
 This program takes text file as input and executes instructions.
 Language is JavaScript-like.
+Use log() instead of console.log()

 #### How to compile
 ```shell